NimaBavar/NImaBavar/docs/README.md

 - Danaii-Tavanaii book reading competition -> | City zone: Rank 1 | Province zone: Rank 2.
 - Religious speech and debate competition ->  | City zone: Rank 1 | Province zone: In progress...
-**The mentioned factors caused me to develop prominent skills which I still employ today as an enthusiastic who is demanding to cause intensive touch in the industry.**
+**The mentioned factors caused me to develop prominent skills which I still employ today as an enthusiastic who is demanding to cause intensive touch in the Cybersecurity industry.**

 <br>